chicken in truck

 April 2024

-FOUR PAWS submits its feedback to the European Commission
+FOUR PAWS submits its feedback to the European Commission on the proposed revision on of the Live Animal Transport Regulation

-Following the European Commission's call for feedback on its proposed revision of the Live Animal Transport Regulation, FOUR PAWS has compiled and sent comprehensive feedback.
+In response to the European Commission's call for feedback on its proposed revision of the Live Animal Transport Regulation, FOUR PAWS has compiled and sent comprehensive feedback.

 December 2023